rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/CONTRIBUTING.md

 # How to send a pull request

 When you publish your pull request make sure your branch is rebased on top of latest upstream state.
-Please also make sure you target `develop` branch as this is our development branch (please read our [Git workflow](https://rafalwrzeszcz-wrzasqpl.github.io/pl.wrzasq.commons/gitflow.html) guide for details).

 Feel free to also add yourself to list of authors of the project.